joyeusenoelle/GuideToMastodon/README.md

 Keep in mind that in general, when talking about Mastodon, "instance" and "server" mean the same thing.

-## How is it not like either of those?
+## How is it not like either of those; or, What are the Local and Federated Timelines?

 Mastodon has two additional timelines that you can view: the Local timeline and the Federated timeline.